-Let’s dive into how each of these factors affects crude oil outputs.
+Let’s dive into how each of these factors affects crude oil outputs and their associated prices.

 1. TYPE OF CRUDE OIL

 While valuable in their own respect, not all types of crude oil are created equal.
-Two main subcategories of crude oil exist: light/sweet, and heavy/sour.
-An economy’s interaction with the global crude oil market will be largely dependent on what kind of crude oil they have available.
+Two main subcategories of crude oil exist: light or sweet vs. sour or heavy.
+An economy’s crude oil refining process will be largely dependent on what kind of crude oil they have available.

-Light/sweet crude oil contains far less sulfur than its counterpart, making it easier to manufacture during the refining process.
+Light or sweet crude oil contains far less sulfur than its counterpart, making it easier to manufacture during the refining process.
 It is known for its quality and is scarce in the marketplace, trading at a premium.
-Light/sweet crude oil is commonly used to produce large amounts of gasoline and ultra-low sulfur diesel (ULSD).
+Light or sweet crude oil is commonly used to produce large amounts of and ultra-low sulfur gasoline or ultra-low sulfur diesel (ULSD).

-Conversely, heavy/sour crude contains higher levels of sulfur.
+Conversely, heavy or sour crude contains higher levels of sulfur.
 Because it is a “dirtier” type of crude, it is more expensive to refine and requires more specialized equipment.
-Complex refineries prefer heavy/sour crude to produce as and diesel because it provides an opportunity for better margins.
+Complex refineries prefer to use heavy or sour crude for the diesel refining process because it leaves room for better margins.
 This is creating new challenges for refiners amid a changing regulatory landscape.

 The degree to which a refinery can produce each fuel type is dependent on each facility’s capabilities.
-The type of crude oil influences what is more economically viable for the refinery to produce, but the refinery operations ultimately make it possible.
+The type of crude oil available influences what refined products are more economically viable for the refinery to produce, but the refinery operations will ultimately make it possible.

-Investment in technology not only contributes to the type of refined product output, but it also increases efficiency.
+Investment in technology not only contributes to the type of refined product output, but it also can increase efficiency.

 Gasoline and ultra-low sulfur diesel comprise approximately 70 percent of a typical barrel of refined product outputs.
 For these fuel types, the role of demand and consumer sentiment is heightened, because they tend to be consumer-focused products.
 This can motivate the mix of a refiner’s slate of finished products depending on its market.

-For example, US infrastructure is tailored to produce predominantly gasoline for its highly passenger-vehicle-dependent landscape.
+For example, the U.S. refining infrastructure is tailored to produce predominantly gasoline for its highly passenger-vehicle-dependent landscape.
 In markets with less demand for gasoline, operations would likely trend more towards uses that benefit its specific economic needs—like marine fuels in port cities.